What is a VAT number and how can I get one?

 You will not require a separate set of accounts if you have a foreign VAT number.
 You will only need to open an additional "output VAT account" for your sales where you charge VAT and an additional "input VAT account" for purchases where you incurred VAT.
 Every time you submit a VAT return, you will net declare your foreign input VAT and output VAT as you normally do with your periodic VAT return in your home country.

 If you have more than one foreign VAT number, you will add as many additional output and input VAT accounts as foreign VAT numbers.
-We recommend naming these accounts with the country to which they relate to.
+We recommend naming these accounts with the country to which they are related.

 What documents do you need to get an EU VAT number